visualdiffer/visualdiffer.github.com/fileDiff.md

 # [Show Details](#show_details)

-**View → Show Details** opens a panel below the diff tables that shows the selected line at character level, highlighting exactly which characters differ.
+**View → Show Details** opens a panel below the diff tables that shows the selected line.
 Hide it again from the same menu item or from the right-click menu inside the panel.

 > **Line-ending characters are always shown in the Details panel**, even when Show Whitespace is off.
 Unix lines end with **¶**, DOS lines end with **¤**.
 This makes it easy to identify the source of a difference that looks identical at first glance.